Ella Jenkins, "First Lady of Children's Music," celebrating 100th birthday

 "Ella Jenkins is one of the premiere artists of children's music.
 I mean, if you want to think of children's music within the music industry itself, you really need to point to Ella Jenkins as one of the originators," said Maureen Loughran, director and curator of Smithsonian Folkways.

-Two of the people Jenkins influenced are Wendy Morgan and Darryl Boggs – or as they're know, to their many young fans, Wendy and DB.
+Two of the people Jenkins influenced are Wendy Morgan and Darryl Boggs—or as they're known to their many young fans, Wendy and DB.

 "She's real.
 She's the real deal.
 Honestly, I have a feeling that people – self-taught people – have an authenticity that musicians sometimes that are book smart don't always have," Morgan said.